amanverasia/AI-Scraper/README.md

 - Web scraping using Selenium and BeautifulSoup
 - Main content extraction from web pages
 - Length-aware text extraction
-- Integration with OpenAI's language models for content analysis
+- Integration with OpenRouter's language models for content analysis
 - Flexible querying of scraped content

 ## Installation